Animadoria/msn-pecan/README.md

-This Plugin is intended for use with the Escrgot IM network at https://escargot.chat
+This Plugin is intended for use with the Escargot service at https://escargot.chat

+Keep in mind that this fork only fixed a sign-in issue and I won't provide any support whatsoever.
+You're on your own, kid.
+Tested it on macOS, I've heard that people were successful in compiling it on Linux.
+For Windows... just use the goddamn client.

 Compared to libpurple's stock plug-in: